dovetail-genomics/chicago/README.md

 Please refer to the Chicago R package vignette and the chicagoTools README file for more information.

+Standard R tools (such as ```R CMD INSTALL``` and ```install.packages()```) can be used to install the Chicago and PCHiCdata packages.
+The chicagoTools scripts require no specific installation.

+Note that the R packages require R version >= 3.1.2, and chicagoTools require bedtools, perl and python >= 2.7 that need to be pre-installed and added to PATH.

-To install the Chicago package, PCHiC data package and chicagoTools (as well as all R packages they depend on), download the whole repository and run:
+Alternatively, to install the Chicago package, PCHiC data package and chicagoTools (as well as all R packages they depend on), download the whole repository and run:

 ```
 #!bash